aws/amazon-documentdb-odbc-driver/docs/user/mac_configure_dsn.md

 # macOS - Configuring a DSN

 ## Prerequisites
-In order to use the Timestream ODBC Driver, [iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) must be installed.
+In order to use the Database ODBC Driver, [iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) must be installed.

 ## Adding a Driver Entry
 You can use **iODBC Administrator** which is installed with the iODBC Driver Manager, or manually edit the `odbcinst.ini` file.